ZviRosenfeld/MinMaxSearch/README.md

 The engine will use this knowledge to optimize the search.

-### CacheMode
+### Using a Cache
-Caching lets the engine remember stares that lead to certain win, losses or draws, so that it doesn't need to re-search trees it's already searched.
+Caching lets the engine remember states that lead to certain win, losses or draws, so that it doesn't need to re-search trees it's already searched.
 Note that caching will only work if you implement Equals and GetHashValue in a meaningful way for your states.
-The cahce details must be set in the engine's constructor, and can't be changed.
+The cache details must be set in the engine's constructor, and can't be changed.
 Caching is available since version 1.5.1.

-We support 3 modes of caching:
+We support 2 modes of caching:
-- *NoCache*: No Caching.
 - *NewCache*: The engine will initialize and use a new cache for every search.
 - *ReuseCache*: The engine will re-use the same cache between searches.
 You can clean the cache by calling the CacheManager's Clean method.